fcpmagalhaes/eyemobile_challenge/README.md

 This project contains the following modules:
- - api (Express.js)
+ - api (Node.js)
+    A system that simulate the management of credit card transactions.
+Create users with diferent access level, implement JWT authentication and use ExpressJS.
  - client (ReactJS)
+    A system that simulates the internal system of a petshop.
+All the data are mocked for while.
+Its possible, list and filter clients, show graphics with financial statements.
+Anti Design frameworks was used in some UI components, ChartJS to provide graphs, and Redux Sagas to management our state.

 ### ⚙ API Instalation

 As a Express project, the installation is very simple.
 To run this project locally you just need to install the dependencies, run the migrations of database and start ✨

-We recommend using npm as your package manager:
+I recommend using npm as your package manager:

 ``` javascript
 npm install